andwj/dungeon-game/doc/README_pack.md

 Linux users can use the '`Run-linux.sh`' script.
-This script can detect a Darkplaces which has been installed on the system (e.g. from the 'darkplaces' package), but note that versions older than 2013 probably will not work properly (that includes the one in Debian Wheezy).
+This script can detect a Darkplaces which has been installed on the system (e.g. from the 'darkplaces' package), but note that versions older than 2013 probably will not work properly (that includes the package in Debian Wheezy).

 You may need to compile the Darkplaces engine yourself.
 Make sure that your compiled version includes the necessary libraries, for example in